 You can download it here.

-Ardour is yet another free DAW that’s both aimed at the seasoned producer as well as beginners.
+Ardour is yet another free DAW/audio recording and editing software that is both aimed at the seasoned producer as well as beginners.

-It’s a fully featured DAW, and the whole point behind Ardour is to be the go-to choice for engineers who are on a budget and can’t afford to purchase a premium DAW.
+It’s a fully featured DAW, and the whole point behind Ardour is to be the go-to choice for engineers who are on a budget and can’t afford to purchase a premium one.

 Just like Traverso, Ardour features non-destructive editing as well as 32-bit float.